yuhko-msft/microsoft-graph-docs/api-reference/v1.0/resources/alert.md

 Namespace: microsoft.graph

+  > [!CAUTION]
+  > The Alerts API is deprecated and will stop returning data on August 20, 2022.
+Please use the new [To Do API](https://docs.microsoft.com/en-us/graph/api/resources/todo-overview?view=graph-rest-1.0).

 Represents potential security issues within a customer's tenant that Microsoft or partner security solutions have identified.
 Use alerts to unify and streamline security issue management across all integrated solutions.
 To learn more, see the sample queries in [Graph Explorer](https://developer.microsoft.com/graph/graph-explorer).

 Alerts can be retrieved from different security providers listed in the [Microsoft Graph Security Overview](security-api-overview.md).